 You can ice fish for a range of cold water species including a variety of trout and kokanee salmon.
-In addition to the normal fishing supplies: rod, bait and license, you’ll need an auger and warmer clothes.
-You can rent supplies including an ice hut in Golden.
+In addition to the normal fishing supplies: rod, bait, and license, you’ll need an auger (affiliate link) and warmer clothes.
+You can rent supplies including an ice hut.
 The season generally runs from December through March, weather permitting.

-Now on its 27th year, the Three Lakes Ice Fishing Contest is held at Lake Granby, Shadow Mountain Lake and Grand Lake in late January.
+For more than three decades, the Three Lakes Ice Fishing Contest is held at Lake Granby, Shadow Mountain Lake, and Grand Lake in late January.
 If you can’t make that, check out some other ice fishing tournaments.

-Lake Granby is part of the Arapaho National Recreation Area, so there is a fee: $5 for vehicle, $2 for pedestrian, or you can get multiple day or an annual pass.
+Lake Granby is part of the Arapaho National Recreation Area, so there is a fee per vehicle, and a smaller one per pedestrian, or you can get multiple days or an annual pass.
 Only Grand Lake is not a part of it, so there’s no fee for fishing there.

 The western entrance of Rocky Mountain National Park is close by and offers snowshoeing and cross country ski trails, in addition to a two-mile stretch for snowmobiling, connecting the town of Grand Lake to a system of national forest trails.